Country Profile: Tanzania

 Environment

-Tanzania faces several environmental challenges, including deforestation, soil degradation, and water pollution.
-The country is a party to multiple international environmental agreements aimed at combating these issues.
+Tanzania faces various environmental challenges, including deforestation, soil degradation, and water pollution.
+The country is actively involved in international efforts to address these issues, participating in various environmental agreements.

 Transportation